cicada-lang/causality/docs/articles/random-variables.md

 We see that, a group of random variables describes a system of objects, where each random variable is an attribute (a property) of object.

+In this view, `P(B | A)` is to focus on those objects where `A` is equal to a given value, and use them as the denominator.

 The number of random variables is the dimension of the system.

 - Since we have objects and attributes,